O0o-Yuta-Kimura-o0O/my-math-paper-2025/README.en.md

   * **Adjacency Operators (`##`/`♭♭`)**
       * Instead of directly using the concept of limits, we introduce adjacency operators like `a##` (upper side) and `a♭♭` (lower side) to represent the "neighbor" of a rational number $a$.
 This serves as a fundamental operation for constructing continuity from the bottom up.
   * **Continuous Ordinals (`M`)**
-      * We define "Continuous Ordinals" as ordered pairs $M = (k, a)$ (where $k \\in \\mathbb{Z}$, $a \\in \\mathbb{Q}$), by integerizing the adjacency operators and combining them with rational numbers.
+      * We define "Continuous Ordinals" as ordered pairs $M = (k, a)$ (where $k \\in \\mathbb{Z}$, $a \\in \\mathbb{Q}$).
 The ordering is lexicographical, introducing dense yet discrete "steps" around the rational numbers.
   * **New Reals (`CR`)**
       * Since the world of $M$ is not closed under multiplication and division, we construct "New Reals" as fractions $CR = (u, v)$ (where $u, v \\in M$) to form a Field where all four arithmetic operations are possible.
-Internally, they are represented as a ratio of polynomials with rational coefficients (QPoly).
-A unique representation is guaranteed through a powerful normalization process (removal of ord₀, content reduction, polynomial GCD, and making the denominator monic).
+Internally, they are represented as a ratio of polynomials with rational coefficients (QPoly), and a unique representation is guaranteed through a powerful normalization process (removal of ord₀, content reduction, polynomial GCD, and making the denominator monic).

 ### ⚠️ Current Status

 This project is currently under active research and development.
 Therefore, **documents, code, directory structures, and file paths within this repository are subject to frequent changes.** The content of each chapter is also in a draft stage and will be expanded and revised in the future.
-There may also be errors in the interpreter source code or in the definitions and proofs in the text.
+Additionally, there may be errors in the interpreter's source code or in the code for definitions and proofs within the text.
+However, even at this stage, you are free to reuse the papers and source code, or have them introduced by third parties.
+The license is noted later.

 ## Repository Structure